 Criminals also love when consumers re-use their passwords on multiple websites and services.
 If one is compromised, they will attempt to re-use that password elsewhere.
 Always use a unique and complex password, particularly for critical services like your financial accounts, cell phone service, and e-mail.
 If you have the option to use multi-factor authentication, opt in!

-In addition to providing award winning financial products, services and personalized customer service, we are committed to protecting your account and data from the myriad of fraud and security threats.
-We have tips and tools to help you stay informed and help us protect yourself and your family.
+In addition to providing award winning financial products, services and personalized customer service, we are committed to protecting your account and data from the myriad of fraud and security threats that exist.

 The safekeeping of your financial security as well as the privacy of your sensitive data is at the forefront of what we do at Bank of the West.
-Check out the ways to Protect Your Money, Protect Your Technology and Protect Your Data.
+Check out the ways to Protect Your Money, Protect Your Technology and Protect Your Data below.

 Contact us to report:

 Fraud or suspicious activity

 Lost or stolen credit cards

 Scammers showed up wearing many different hats — from that of a government official, a known business, “Tech” support, or a dear family member or friend.